adewoleadenigbagbe/SimpleLoadBalancer/README.md

 * LoadBalancer
 * Server

-The LoadBalancer folder contains the services as well as the corresponding algorithm. you can configure the backend url, default algorithm type and weights in the **config.json** file, cd the loadbalancer folder and run the main.go file in cmd line
+The loadBalancer folder contains the services as well as the corresponding algorithm. you can configure the backend url, default algorithm type and weights in the **config.json** file, cd the loadbalancer folder and run the main.go file in cmd line

-The Server contains a rest api endpoint with crud operations to test the load balancing service Add Product
+The server contains a rest api endpoint with crud operations to test the load balancing service
+* Add Product
-Get Products
+* Get Products
-Get Product by Id
+* Get Product by Id

 The database in use is SQLite , so you make sure you have the SQLite services installed on your environment, any version preferably